Ali Sher Hyderi: Chief of Sipah-e Sahaba

-Arrest and Release
+Arrest and release

 On 20 July 2005, Hyderi was arrested by authorities during a nationwide crackdown in which over 200 suspected militants were detained.
 His arrest took place at his seminary in Khairpur.

 On 15 February 2006, the Sindh High Court ordered the release of Hyderi.
 Upon his release from Khairpur Central Jail, he was greeted by a crowd of supporters and students at the Madressah Jamia Hyderia.

 Assassination

-On 17 August 2009, at approximately 2:00 a.m., His convoy was ambushed by more than twenty armed men near Khairpur as he was returning from a religious event in a nearby village.
-The assailants, who had lying in wait, specifically targeted his vehicle, initiating a firefight with his security detail.
+On 17 August 2009, at approximately 2:00 a.m, His convoy was ambushed by more than twenty suspected Sipah-e-Muhammad-affiliated armed men near Khairpur as he was returning from a religious event in a nearby village.
+The assailants, who had lying in wait, specifically targeted his vehicle, initiating a firefight with his security guards.
 Haideri was killed in the exchange of fire.

 His funeral was held at Jamia Hydria and attended by thousands.
 The funeral prayer was led by Ahmed Ludhianvi, who succeeded him as the organization's chief.

 The killing triggered unrest in interior Sindh and Karachi, resulting in the deaths of two protesters and injuries to several others.
 Concurrent protests were reported across the country, including in Islamabad, Gilgit, and numerous other urban centers.
 The city of Jhang also experienced significant tension.

 The assassination was condemned by Sindh Chief Minister Syed Qaim Ali Shah, who issued a public statement expressing his deep sorrow and condolences to the victim's family.
 He characterized the killing as a conspiracy by "anti-state forces" aimed at inciting religious violence within the country.

 In 2017, a memorial was ceremony is held in his honor at his seminary in Khairpur.